wrenr/pstags/README.md

 ### <a id="does-it-actually-work"></a>Does it actually work?

+Pretty much.
 This is a simple script I put together, and it hasn't been exhaustively tested in different environments.
 It works for the file sorting tasks I've given it, and has some exception handling.

 ### <a id="what-are-the-system-requirements"></a>What are the system requirements?
 Tested with the following setup: